-OIST has a Campus Clinic service during working hours.
-If necessary, the clinic refers students to local health services.
+OIST provides campus health support services during working hours.
+If necessary, the Health Center refers students to local health services.
 Excellent hospitals and clinics are available in Okinawa, and assistance with English and other languages is available.

 Counseling services are available as separately described.